AMC+: Availability and distribution

 The service launched in Canada on Amazon's Prime Video and Apple TV in August 2021, ahead of the premiere of the eleventh season of The Walking Dead.
-Some content on the U.S. version of the service has not been made available in Canada due to varying programming rights.
+Some content on the American version of the service has not been made available in Canada due to varying programming rights.

 The service launched in Australia as a channel on Prime Video and Apple TV as well in November 2021, which include Acorn TV on the package.

 In March 2022, AMC+ launched in India via Apple TV Channels, including Acorn TV.
 In June, the service also launched on Prime Video.

 The service is expected to be launched in New Zealand, Latin America and several European countries over 2022 and into 2023.
+Plans of further expansion were later suspended and no announcements of the service arriving in new countries have been made ever since.

 In October 2022, AMC+ launched in New Zealand with a bundle option including access to both Acorn TV and Shudder.
-Also in the same month, KT has including AMC+ into their newly rebrand Genie TV as one-stop Live TV & VOD platform..
+Also in the same month, KT added AMC+ into their newly rebranded Genie TV (formerly Olleh) as part of the service's one-stop Live TV & VOD platform.